uvarc/rc-website/content/userinfo/accord/userguide.md

 {{< button button-class="primary" button-text="Open the ACCORD Platform" button-url="https://accord.uvarc.io/" >}}
 <br>

-From the ACCORD console, select the project you want to work with and the resource tier.
+From the ACCORD console, select the project you want to work with and the desired resource tier.
 We currently offer the following resource tier options:

 + Small (2 cores & 16 GB RAM)
 + Medium (4 cores & 32 GB RAM)